NBA Rumors: Bulls Could Trade Kris Dunn And 2019 1st-Round Pick For Lonzo Ball, Per ‘Pippen Ain’t Easy’

 Before the February NBA trade deadline, former No. 2 overall pick Lonzo Ball was believed to be part of the trade package the Los Angeles Lakers offered to the New Orleans Pelicans to acquire All-Star center Anthony Davis.
 From the time he learned about the rumors, Ball and his camp reportedly informed the Lakers that he has no interest in playing for the Pelicans.
 Ball prefers to be traded to a team that can assure him of a starting role and significant playing time.

 One of Lonzo Ball’s preferred landing spots is the Chicago Bulls.
 When the Anthony Davis-to-Lakers deal failed to materialize, the Bulls tried to acquire Ball when he publicly expressed his desire to play in Chicago, according to Joe Cowley of Chicago Sun-Times.
-With their need of a better starting point guard who could play alongside Zach Lavine in the 2019-20 NBA season, the Bulls may consider resuming their pursuit of Ball in the summer of 2019.
+With their need of a better starting point guard who could play alongside Zach LaVine in the 2019-20 NBA season, the Bulls may consider resuming their pursuit of Ball in the summer of 2019.

 In the proposed trade deal by Fansided’s Pippen Ain’t Easy, Kris Dunn and the Bulls’ 2019 first-round pick will be heading to Los Angeles in exchange for Lonzo Ball and the Lakers’ 2019 first-round pick.
 The deal works on ESPN‘s NBA Trade Machine.